True Blue Software

 Promoting Snapshots

 You can promote changes from a child snapshot into a parent snapshot by selecting the child snapshot and choosing Snapshot -> Promote Changes To Parent.
 You promote changes up the development hierarchy when changes in the child snapshot have been approved or have been tested enough to move into the parent snapshot.
-You cannot promote if conflicting changes exist between a child snapshot and its parent snapshot.
+You cannot promote conflicting changes between a child snapshot and its parent snapshot.
 You must first resolve the conflict during a Copy Changes From Parent operation, and then you can promote your changes.

 Merging Snapshots